Sarah Martins Da Silva: Research

-Da Silva leads a research group on male infertility, sperm biology and drug discovery.
+Martins da Silva leads a research group on male infertility, sperm biology and drug discovery.
 She is the lead on a UK-wide research clinic on sperm studies for couples affected by unexplained infertility post-IVF treatment.
 Da Silva has published scientific papers predominantly focussing on human fertility.

-Da Silva's work on male infertility was motivated by the unexplained decrease in male fertility in the late 20th and early 21st centuries.
-During her work as a consultant doctor for assisted conception, she noticed that treatment options for male fertility were limited, instead requiring the female partner to undergo invasive fertility treatments such as in-vitro fertilisation (IVF) and intracytoplasmic sperm injection that did not directly address the problem of low male fertility.
-Da Silva's research investigates the functionality of sperm cells, particularly the sperm-specific calcium channel CatSper, and how modern lifestyle choices may affect sperm function.
+Martins da Silva's work on male infertility was motivated by the unexplained decrease in male fertility in the late 20th and early 21st centuries.
+During her work as a consultant gynaecologist specialising in fertility problems and assisted conception, she noticed that treatment options for male fertility were limited, instead requiring the female partner to undergo invasive fertility treatments such as in-vitro fertilisation (IVF) and intracytoplasmic sperm injection that did not directly address the problem of low male fertility.
+Martins da Silva's research investigates the functionality of sperm cells, particularly the sperm-specific calcium channel CatSper, and how modern lifestyle choices may affect sperm function.
 She is working on developing drugs to enhance sperm count and function, for which she has won funding from the Bill & Melinda Gates Foundation.
-Da Silva helped create a high-throughput system for screening many potential drugs, an approach which led to the discovery of two compounds that were able to enhance sperm motility in laboratory tests.
+Martins da Silva helped create a high-throughput system for screening many potential drugs, an approach which led to the discovery of two compounds that were able to enhance sperm motility in laboratory tests.

 Personal life

-Da Silva married fellow medical student Mauricio Martins Da Silva while studying at the University of Edinburgh.
+Martins da Silva married fellow medic Mauricio Martins da Silva in 2000.
+They met while studying at the University of Edinburgh.
 They have three children.